tong0701/512_finalproject/README.md

 ## 1. Project Overview
 Bomb Master is a 90s‑style handheld electronic reaction game.
 The OLED shows a command, you perform the matching physical action, the game checks timing/correctness, and you progress through 10 increasingly challenging levels.
-Hardware used: **ESP32‑C3 (Seeed XIAO), SSD1306 128×64 OLED, ADXL345 accelerometer, rotary encoder (with push button), NeoPixel RGB LED, piezo buzzer, LiPo battery, power switch.**
+Hardware used: **ESP32‑C3 (Seeed XIAO), SSD1306 128×64 OLED, ADXL345 accelerometer, rotary encoder (with push button on D7 for game input), NeoPixel RGB LED, piezo buzzer, LiPo battery, independent hardware power switch.**

 ## 2. How to Play
 ### 2.1 Game Actions